proninyaroslav/libretrack/CONTRIBUTING.md

 ### Linux localization

 The original strings for translation are located in the `linux/po/messages.pot` file.
 To translate, you need to create a file with your localization code, for example: `linux/po/ru.po`.
+Also add your language code to the `linux/po/CMakeLists.txt` file (`translated_languages` section).
 More about `GNU gettext` localization https://docs.weblate.org/en/latest/devel/gettext.html#starting-new-translation.

 ## ⚙️ How to make changes in the code